pera/dsauth/README.md

 dsauth
 ======

 This is a prototype for an web authentication protocol using [DSA](https://duckduckgo.com/Digital_Signature_Algorithm), i.e. password-less authentication for your website.
-It's a browser extension / add-on that uses [SJCL](https://github.com/bitwiseshiftleft/sjcl/)'s implementation of ECCDSA to sign a challenge and send it to a RESTful web service in your own server.
+It's a browser extension / add-on that uses [SJCL](https://github.com/bitwiseshiftleft/sjcl/)'s implementation of ECDSA to sign a challenge and send it to a RESTful web service in your own server.

 Web pages that implement DSAuth must include a special meta tag on their HTML, like this: